 Fraser Health demonstrated a noticeable improvement in 2018/19 over the previous 4 years.
-Performance is continued trending in the desired direction, a lower rate is observed in all quarters in 2019/20 compared to the same quarters last year.
+Performance is continued trending in the desired direction.
 We continue to work towards meeting our target rate of 30.0.

 The province-wide Long-Term Care Initiative delivered by the Divisions of Family Practice aims to decrease unscheduled visits to the ER from long-term care homes in all 10 communities in FH.
 When possible, FH Long-Term Care Services collaborates with each Division to develop and implement quality improvement projects to reduce such visits